 We are subject to federal, state and local laws and regulations relating to franchising, insurance and other aspects of our business.
 These are discussed in greater detail under "Government Regulations" in the Description of Business section hereof.
 If we fail to comply with existing or future laws and regulations, we may be subject to governmental or judicial fines and sanctions.
 Our franchising activities are subject to various federal and state franchising laws and regulations, including the rules and regulations of the Federal Trade Commission (the "FTC") regarding the offering or sale of franchises.
+The rules and regulations of the Federal Trade Commission (the "FTC") regarding the offering or sale of franchises.
 The rules and regulations of the FTC require us to provide all of our prospective franchisees with specific information regarding us and our franchise program in the form of a detailed franchise offering circular.
 In addition, a number of states require us to register our franchise offering prior to offering or selling franchises in such states.
 Various state laws also provide for certain rights in favor of franchisees, including (i) limitations on the franchisor's ability to terminate a franchise except for good cause, (ii) restrictions on the franchisor's ability to deny renewal of a franchise, (iii) circumstances under which the franchisor may be required to purchase certain inventory of franchisees when a franchise is terminated or not renewed in violation of such laws and (iv) provisions relating to arbitration.
 The ability to engage in the plumbing repair business is also subject to certain limitations and restrictions imposed by the state and local licensing laws and regulations.
-We cannot predict what legislation or regulations affecting our business will be enacted in the future, how existing or future laws or regulations.
-Compliance costs associated with governmental regulations could have a material adverse effect on our business, financial condition and results of operations.
+We cannot predict what legislation or regulations affecting our business will be enacted in the future, how existing or future laws or regulations will be enforced, administered and interpreted, or the amount of future expenditures that may be required to comply with these laws or regulations.
+Compliance costs asso